 Humidity

-Humidity also affects the process of drying the project.
-Humidity is the amount of water molecules present in the air.
-Humidity is very tricky.
-When the air is too humid the project will take a longer time to dry.
+Humidity can profoundly impact the drying process of any project.
+It represents the concentration of water molecules in the air, and managing it can be quite tricky.
+When the air is overly humid, expect your project to take a longer time to dry.

 It is best to get a dehumidifier to help control the humidity levels.